We are a group of five mother-scholars who identify as Chicana-Indigena, Chicana, Chicana/Xicana/Latina, and Afro-Chicana.

 Michelle Téllez, Ph.D.

-University of Arizona, Mexican American Studies; Assistant Professor
+University of Arizona, Mexican American Studies; Associate Professor

 Michelle Téllez is a lone mother to a 15-year old daughter who loves to dance.
 She is an Associate Professor in the Department of Mexican American Studies at the University of Arizona who investigates transnational community formations, Chicana feminism, and gendered migration through her writing, public scholarship and digital humanities work.
 She has a long history in grassroots organizing projects and community-based arts and performance.
 She is the author of Border Women and the Community of Maclovio Rojas: Autonomy in the Spaces of Neoliberal Neglect published in October 2021 by the University of Arizona Press.